itzCozi/tinybones/src/content/blog/building-a-series-part-2/index.md

 - Assign `seriesIndex` in logical reading order (not necessarily publication date).
 - Optionally update descriptions to clarify how each part fits.

-## What’s Next

-You now have a working series system.
-Extend it by adding an optional `seriesTitle` or summary page if needed.

-Happy writing!